mandarini/ngconnect-present-2025/slides.md

 </div>

 <!--
-Race conditions are solved with atomic database operations in Edge Functions.
-When two players tap the same cookie simultaneously, only one can claim it.
-The database update only succeeds if the cookie is still unclaimed and not expired.
-This prevents duplicate scoring and ensures fair gameplay.
+Race conditions are the biggest challenge in multiplayer games - imagine 50 people tapping the same cookie simultaneously.
+Without proper handling, you'd get duplicate points and frustrated players.

+We solve this with a three-layer approach.
+Edge Functions provide security by running server-side - players can't manipulate the claiming logic.
+Database-level atomicity is our secret weapon - PostgreSQL treats our conditional update as a single, indivisible operation.
+The cookie can only be claimed if it's still unclaimed AND not expired, and this check-and-update happens atomically.
+Finally, our first-tap-wins logic is simple - whoever's request reaches the database first gets the cookie.

+The beauty is we don't need complex locking mechanisms.
+PostgreSQL's ACID properties handle all the concurrency for us.
+When the atomic operation fails, we return "already claimed" - no duplicate points, no data corruption.
+This scales beautifully and keeps gameplay fair even under extreme load.
 -->

 ---